joas47/Reddit_Bot/README.md

 Reddit bot for posting new Youtube videos from specific channels automatically.

-Add two files "credentials.txt" and "userAgent.txt" to the base directory and fill in your bot's account information and the Reddit authentification respectively.
+Create two new text files "credentials.txt" and "userAgent.txt" in /src/main/java/se/joas/mysoftware/redditbot/ and fill in your bot's account information and the Reddit authentification respectively.

 Formatted like so: